MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Pipeline resource

-If you have an Azure pipeline that produces artifacts, your pipeline can consume the artifacts by defining a `pipeline` resource.
-You can also enable pipeline completion triggers.
+If you have an Azure pipeline that produces artifacts, your pipeline can consume the artifacts by using the `pipeline` keyword to define a pipeline resource.
+You can also enable pipeline-completion triggers.

 # [Schema](#tab/schema)